 01. Charlotte Allen

-Feeling the need to stand out after finishing university, Charlotte Allen decided to reinvent the traditional CV and portfolio and instead created an informal package aimed at connecting with employers instead of the insides of a recycling bin.
+Feeling the need to stand out after finishing university, Charlotte Allen decided to reinvent the traditional resume and portfolio and instead created an informal package aimed at connecting with employers instead of the insides of a recycling bin.

 Her deluxe mailer consisted of a 12-page printed portfolio in a tabloid format, along with self-branded business cards and a traditionally formatted CV, all produced to a high quality that she felt was needed to represent herself to design agencies.